cryptnt33/deathmatch/exp/040622/Contracts.md

 UX to enter a game (public):

 - step 1: pick a game to enter from a list of active games
-- step 2: mint one or more tokens
+- step 2: deposit ethers
-  - purchase:
+  - show floor price
-    - dropdown: 1..mint limit
-    - button: purchase
-    - show a skip button if > 0 tokens in wallet
-- step 3: deposit:
-  - dropdown: 1..number of tokens in wallet
+  - dropdown: 1..10 count of tickets
-  - button: deposit (burn the NFT)
+  - button: deposit (count x floor)
 - step 4: enter the game

 Features: